Reading time: 16 minutes

 — Dr. Ethan Russo

-Our brain can reshape its parts according to demands on it — scientists call this neuroplasticity.
-So:
+Our brain can reshape its parts according to demands on it — a phenomenon known as neuroplasticity.

-• Rotate your activities to maintain your interest, balance, and flow, and boost your neuroplasticity.
+- So, rotate your activities to maintain interest, balance, and flow, to boost your neuroplasticity.

 3. Keep yourself free from stress as much as possible.

-High levels of stress can damage your psychological and physical self, pulling down your immunity and making you more prone to illnesses.
+High levels of stress can damage your psychological and physical health, lowering your immunity and making you more prone to illnesses.

-To keep your stress low, create environments where you feel safe and can make your choices.
+- Keep your stress low by creating environments where you feel safe and in control of your choices.

-• Take good care of your money.
-Avoid falling victim to scammers who prey on your kindness or weakness.
+- Take good care of your finances and avoid scammers who prey on your kindness or vulnerability.

-• Try to create a recurring stream of revenue that does not require your regular input (like reverse-mortgaging your house.)
+- Try to create a recurring stream of income that doesn’t require regular input, such as reverse-mortgaging your house.

 Staying active is key to aging well.
 It is painful to slip and end up immobile, needing help from others.

-• Exercise for 30 minutes a day for at least 5 days a week.
+- Aim for 30 minutes of moderate exercise at least five days a week.

-• Strength training can build muscle mass, which can reverse muscle weakness and delay dependency on caregivers.
-But do it only under expert supervision.
+- Strength training can build muscle mass, which can reverse muscle weakness and delay dependency on caregivers.
+Do it under expert supervision.

-A 2020 study showed that when one person in a couple-relationship avoids distress and conflicts, the other tries to do the same.
+A 2020 study found that when one person in a couple-relationship avoids distress and conflicts, the other tries to do the same.

 6. Eat for health and energy rather than for taste and pleasure